animesh-devs/poca-service/testing-scripts/testing-workflow.md

 # Testing Workflow

-This document outlines the testing workflow for the POCA Service, including API calls and test user credentials.
+This document outlines the testing workflow for the POCA Service, including API calls, test user credentials, and automated test scripts.

 ## Test Users